Crashprn/UUV_ROS2/Setup/Computer Setup.md

 # UUV Computer Setup
 This document explains how to set up the UUV computers.
-First, both the bay station and UUV computers must be connected to power and connected to one another with an ethernet cord.
+First, both the bay station computer and UUV (onboard) computer must be connected to power and connected to one another with an ethernet cord.
 To control the UUV, the controller must be plugged into the bay station computer.
 For other control, a keyboard and monitor must be connected to the bay station computer.
 The software may be set up manually or using a script.
 Both methods are described below.